akio-tomiya/VisualizingLQCD.jl/README.md

 # Introduction

-This code set visualizes a configuration of lattice gauge theory with ildg format.
+This code set visualizes a configuration in **ILDG** format.
 This is written in Julia language.
 This contains configuration generation through [JuliaQCD](https://github.com/JuliaQCD).

 The temporal extent is regarded as the *real time* direction.
 An iso-surface of the plaquette (field strength) are plotted.